-Over the years, statin consumption have increased to a great extent with the hope of cutting CVD or strokes.
-But sorry to break this to you guys, but Statins have lot of side effects and many complain of fatigue, memory loss, body pain etc.
+Over the years, statin consumption has increased to a great extent with the hope of cutting CVD or strokes.
+But sorry to break this to you guys, but Statins have a lot of side effects and many complain of fatigue, memory loss, body pain etc.

-Only one study showed consistent beneficial effect post consuption of statin drugs and it included only middle aged men who have previously suffered with heart attack.
+Only one study showed consistent beneficial effect post consumption of statin drugs and it included only middle-aged men who have previously suffered from heart attack.

 Eating high cholesterol foods can raise the cholesterol level in your blood.

-Years ago, people were warned about consuming foods such as eggs, shrimp etc. but now that people are realizing how nutritional foods work, it has come to the fore that cholesterol in the foods have much lesser impact on blood cholesterol than other types of foods especially saturated fats.
+Years ago, people were warned about consuming foods such as eggs, shrimp etc. but now that people are realizing how nutritional foods work, it has come to the fore that cholesterol in the foods has a much lesser impact on blood cholesterol than other types of foods especially saturated fats.